Hoffalypse/UConnect-Social/README.md

 - api/thoughts

 <p>
 Once making a user, friends can be added to the user, thoughts can be added to the user and reactions can be added to each thought.
+Each can also be updated and deleted.

 https://user-images.githubusercontent.com/106857564/190351930-b06cedfa-ea35-4fc5-977b-7a94de72f17b.mp4